havvg/havvg.github.com/_posts/2012-02-29-validate-emails-on-redirects-in-symfony2-with-behat.markdown

           And I press "Register"
-         Then the response status code should be 302 And email with subject "Welcome havvg!" should have been sent to "example@example.com" When I am redirected to "/register/check-email"
-         Then the response status code should be 200 And the response should contain "The user has been created successfully"
+         Then the response status code should be 302 And email with subject "Welcome havvg!" should have been sent to "example@example.com" Then I should be redirected to "/register/check-email" And the response status code should be 200 And the response should contain "The user has been created successfully"
 {% endhighlight %}